mpaulweeks/bookmarks-jekyll/_posts/2018-06-23-ping-pong-animation-hero-theme.md

 Peco's theme is exploding with sincere exuberance.
 It's the same melody we heard from Smile earlier, but apply a faster tempo and interesting percussion, and it transforms into a spontaneous assault of sounds.
 Peco's theme is childish, with the squeaking flute and bells and whistles.
 Peco's theme is spirited, with the vocal ooo-ing and echoing and the occasional clapping on the beat.
 Peco's theme is solid and powerful, with the electronic drone to center the chord alongside the strong percussive beat.

 Even more, we can appreciate this song's different manifestations / interpretations / arrangements as reflections of each character.
-Peco's theme mirrors his best qualities and aspirations (as described above), while Smile's slower lullaby more accurately represent Smile's needs: the hero as protector and savior, an answer to the external noise and bullying, less a drug and more a salve.
+Peco's theme mirrors his best qualities and aspirations (as described above).
+Smile's slower lullaby represents his needs: the hero as protector and savior, an answer to the external noise and bullying, less a drug and more a salve.

 <video file="e10_smile_hero.mp4"></video>

-What I love in particular about this motif is how it transitions from diegetic to non-diegetic, i.e. from occuring within the reality of the show to outside it.
+What I love in particular about this motif is how it switches from diegetic to non-diegetic, i.e. from occuring within the reality of the show to outside it.
 Smile's humming is diegetic, because the characters are aware of it, unlike the backing score, which is purely for our benefit and exists outside of the narrative.

 Motifs can be powerful tools for building emotional connections to the art or baking narrative associations into the subtext.
 But so rarely so you see a motif modified, let alone "adapted", like Peco's theme in Ping Pong.
 Right when Peco changes fundamentally as a character and his story arc peaks, the music changes with him for an effect that is deeply powerful.